The Parish is a church community in Alpharetta, Georgia, founded in 2014.

 Email David

-David and his wife, Keely, are happiest in a hammock at springtime.
-If you can’t find them outside, they are likely at home reading, cooking, napping, or playing piano.
-After getting married in 2015, they moved to Atlanta where David is a teacher at Mount Pisgah Christian School and Keely is a Women’s Health Nurse Practitioner.
+David and his wife, Keely, are happiest in a hammock in the springtime.
+If you can’t find them outside, they’re likely at home reading, cooking, napping, or playing piano together.
+After getting married in 2015, they moved to Atlanta (and later Alpharetta), where David teaches at Mount Pisgah Christian School and Keely works as a Women’s Health Nurse Practitioner.
+They recently welcomed their first child, McCabe.

-The youngest of four, David grew up in a musical family.
-His mom fondly recalls stories of baby Dave whistling to hymns in the church pew while the rest of the family smiled and sang.
-From those humble roots, he has been leading and worshipping in churches most of his life.
+As the youngest of four in a musical family, David grew up with a love for music.
+His mom fondly recalls stories of baby Dave whistling hymns in the church pew while the rest of the family smiled and sang along.
+From those humble roots, he has been leading worship in churches most of his life, now sharing that passion with McCabe as they explore music together.

 Shannon Ott